-Shannen Doherty Completes Chemotherapy After Years Of Cancer
+Shannen Doherty Completes Chemotherapy

 A post shared by ShannenDoherty (@theshando) on

-She concluded the post meant for her 841,000 Instagram followers saying “to those who know…I’m waiting with you. #cancerslayer
+She concluded the post meant for her 841,000 Instagram followers saying “to those who know…I’m waiting with you. #cancerslayer”

 Doherty was diagnosed with breast cancer in March 2015.
 However, she publicly announced the diagnosis in August 2015.
 Less than a year later, the Charmed star confirmed in an interview with Variety that the disease had spread.